corbinchase/labii-docs/docs/eln_table.md

 ![labii-eln-table-overview](https://labiiblog.files.wordpress.com/2015/12/labii-eln-table-overview.png)

 Labii ELN support two types of table views.
-One is editable view, see the picture above, the other one is read only view.
+Edit-view (see picture above) and read-only view.

 For editable view, one additional column serves as header and one addtioanl row is included.
 All other cells works exactly like Excel.
 Each cell also support a right click menu.